ethereum/ethereum-org-website/src/content/developers/tutorials/getting-started-with-ethereum-using-infura/index.md

 - [Web3 Unleashed with Emily Lin](https://www.youtube.com/playlist?list=PLVGaL7nFtvpBnLGcWnNRQsIAB3Fs-0Exx)

 And finally, check out [Speedrun Ethereum by Austin Griffith of the Ethereum Foundation](https://speedrunethereum.com/)!

+Good luck on your continuing developer journey into Web3!

 ---